Sullivan County License Hearing Guide

 Hardship/Restricted License in Tennessee

-Even if your license is suspended, you may be eligible for a restricted or hardship license, which allows you to drive under specific circumstances.
+Even if your license is suspended, you may be eligible for a restricted or hardship license in Tennessee.
+This allows you to drive for specific purposes, such as:

 Getting Your License Back

-- Pay a reinstatement fee to the Tennessee DMV.
+- Paying a reinstatement fee to the Tennessee Department of Safety.

 Special Programs